-Diethood » Recipes » Diet » Vegetarian » Zucchini Tomato Casserole
+Diethood » Recipes » Meal Type » Vegetarian » Zucchini Tomato Casserole

 Zucchini Tomato Casserole

-Zucchini Tomato Casserole – Layers of baked Zucchini and Tomatoes coated with a creamy, cheesy blend and loaded with flavor!
+Zucchini Tomato Casserole is made with layers of baked Zucchini and Tomatoes coated with a creamy, cheesy blend and loaded with flavor!
 Serve it as a tasty appetizer, side dish, or a delicious vegetarian dinner.

-This creamy and savory Zucchini Tomato Casserole is so incredibly simple to make and it’s the perfect way to enjoy your garden’s summer veggies.
-Throw this in the oven, and 30 minutes later you’ll have a DELICIOUS side, or meal, to enjoy with your family.
-Or alone!
-My husband did… 😏
+This creamy and savory Zucchini Tomato Casserole is so incredibly simple to make, and it’s the perfect way to enjoy a garden’s summer veggies.
+After a short stint in the oven, you’ll be dishing out a vibrant and tasty meal that could stand alone or complement any main dish.

 Layers of zucchini slices and tomato slices topped with garlic.

-I’ve come to realize that if I want this family to enjoy veggies more often, I must pair those veggies with cheese.
-Whatever works, eh?
+I’ve realized that if I want this family to enjoy veggies more often, I must pair those veggies with cheese! 💡

 • We start with slicing up around 2 average-sized zucchinis and two large heirloom tomatoes.
 Slices of both veggies should be around 1/4-inch thick.